Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 Powers and duties of the Department.

 Subject to the provisions of this Act, the Department shall exercise the following functions, powers, and duties:

-(1) Conduct or authorize examinations to ascertain
+(1) Conduct or authorize examinations or

 (2) Adopt rules required for the administration and